chromium/chromium/chrome/browser/ui/android/webid/internal/README.md

 We use a simple `LinearLayout` as the top-level view for this component which contains the list view for sheet items.
 This view is them displayed inside the bottom sheet via `AccountSelectionBottomSheetContent`.
+The rest of the logic is split in two parts:

+ * **AccountSelectionViewBinder** which maps model changes to the view.
+This is mainly used by `SimpleRecyclerViewAdapter` and is responsible to bind changes to the items in the model list to the RecyclerView inside the bottom sheet.
-`AccountSelectionBottomSheetContent` is a simple container that implements `BottomSheetContent` interface and facilitates display of our view via the `BottomSheetController`.
+ * **AccountSelectionBottomSheetContent** This is a simple container that implements `BottomSheetContent` interface and facilitates display of our view inside the `BottomSheetController`.
 The bottom sheet controller instance itself is controlled by the mediator to create and modify the bottom sheet where accounts are displayed.